 Quartz and Quartzite – Don’t Confuse Them

 When shopping around for prices, you might see something called quartzite, which is similar only in name.
-Quartz products are an engineered stone which is made of pieces of crushed rock blended with other materials.
-Quartzite is a naturally occurring and mined from the earth, cut into slabs, and polished to create a countertop material.
-It’s a natural stone, not engineered, but they can look very similar.
+Bonus Fact #11 Quartzite is a naturally occurring and mined from the earth, cut into slabs, and polished to create a countertop material.
+It’s a natural stone, not engineered like quartz, but they can look very similar.